 Proofpoint uses AES-256 encryption and works based on policy-based encryption, meaning emails are encrypted if they meet certain predefined rules.

 These rules rely on built-in term dictionaries.
-If an email includes a term flagged as sensitive, encryption is applied automatically to ensure secure transmission.
+If an email includes a term flagged as sensitive, encryption is applied automatically to help secure transmission.

 User Experience and Integrations